Hi, I am Tianran Chen

 I am an Associate Professor at Auburn University at Montgomery in the Department of Mathematics (Distinguished Research Associate Professor of Mathematics).
 I studied under the guidance of Tien-Yien Li and received my Ph.D. in Applied Mathematics from Michigan State University.

 My main research interests are numerical analysis and scientific computing as well as their applications in physics, chemistry, biology, and engineering.
-My recent research focuses on numerical algebraic geometry and is supported by NSF grant DMS-1923099.
+My current research focuses on numerical algebraic geometry with applications in power flow studies and is supported by the National Science Foundation through award DMS-2318837.
 You can find out more about my research here.
 For more information, please see my CV here (PDF version).

-In the Spring semester of 2024 I am teaching
+In the Fall semester of 2024 I am teaching

 Office hours